100% Financing For Suburban And Rural Homes : The Complete USDA Mortgage Guidelines (Plus Mortgage Rates)

 - For all loans, 0.40% annual fee, based on the remaining principal balance

-As a real-life example, then, a homebuyer with a $100,000 loan size in Blacksburg, Virginia, would be asked make a $2,000 upfront mortgage insurance premium payment at closing, plus $33.33 in mortgage insurance monthly.
+As a real-life example : A homebuyer with a $100,000 loan size in Blacksburg, Virginia, would be required to make a $2,000 upfront mortgage insurance premium payment at closing, plus a monthly $33.33 payment for mortgage insurance.

-USDA mortgage insurance rates are lower than those for a comparable FHA mortgages.
+USDA mortgage insurance rates are lower than those for a comparable FHA or conventional mortgages.
 FHA mortgage insurance premiums assess a 1.75% upfront mortgage insurance premium and charge as much as 1.55% in MIP annually.
+Conventional MI can be similarly high.

-USDA mortgage rates are often lower than FHA and conventional mortgage rates, too.
+Even better, USDA mortgage rates are often the lowest between FHA, VA and conventional mortgage rates.

 Summarizing The USDA / Rural Housing Mortgage Program